 Newspapertraining.ca is an education hub created BY community newspapers FOR community newspapers.
 This portal has been built with all newspaper staff in mind – from editorial and sales, to design and management.

-The industry is transforming and so are the skills needed to work in and manage it.
-Stay up-to-date with articles, tips, videos, webinars, Q&As, expert interviews, training modules and more.
+The industry is transforming and so are the skills needed work in and manage it.
+Stay up-to-date with articles, tips, videos, webinars, Q&As, expert interview, training modules and more.

-Our goal is to create a forum where reporters, editors, sales teams and publishers come together to share innovative ideas that help make community newspapers go-to sources of information for Canadians.
+Our goal is to create a forum where reporters, editors, sales team and publishers come together to share innovative ideas that help make community newspapers go-to sources of information for Canadians.